stuartellis/sve-personal-website/content/articles/just-task-runner.md

 The [just](https://just.systems) tool is a task runner.
 It provides a consistent framework for working with sets of tasks, which may be written in any scripting language and can run on multiple platforms.

+Consider using _just_ when you are writing task definitions that must run on many environments, especially when you do not manage the systems that the tasks are run on.
+The [backwards compatibility guarantee](#the-backwards-compatibility-guarantee) ensures that tasks can run correctly even when systems use different versions of _just_.

 ## How just Works

 Each copy of _just_ is a single executable file, with versions for Linux, macOS and Windows.
 This executable is relatively small, about 5Mb for the 64-bit Linux version.
 It uses sets of tasks that are defined in plain-text files.
 You may write a task in any programming language that runs with an interpreter, such as UNIX shells, PowerShell, Python, JavaScript or Nu shell.

 This means that you can add _just_ to any environment and use whichever scripting languages are available.
-If you define [multiple implementations of a task](https://just.systems/man/en/chapter_32.html#enabling-and-disabling-recipes180), _just_ runs the correct implementation for the current platform.
+If you define [multiple implementations of a task](https://just.systems/man/en/attributes.html?highlight=disabl#enabling-and-disabling-recipes180), _just_ runs the correct implementation for the current platform.
 It also provides other features for you to customise the behavior of tasks for different environments.

-For example, you may use built-in [functions for just](https://just.systems/man/en/chapter_32.html) in your tasks.
+For example, you may use built-in [functions for just](https://just.systems/man/en/functions.html) in your tasks.
 These functions include identifying the host environment, reading environment variables, generating UUIDs, calculating file checksums and formatting string inputs.
 These enable you to get consistent inputs for your tasks across different platforms, even if the scripting language that you use does not have these features.

 > **Terms:** In _just_, tasks are referred to as **recipes**.
 The text files that contain recipes are known as **justfiles**.

-You do not need to set up or configure _just_, because it only requires a copy of the executable, and has no configuration files apart from the files that contain the recipes.
+You do not need to set up or configure _just_.
+It only requires a copy of the executable, and has no configuration files apart from the files that contain the recipes.
 Here is an example of a _justfile_:

 ```just
 # Recipes for Hugo